Know before you go

 The site consists of a large subsidence pond surrounded by grassland and some mature and semi-mature areas of woodland and scrub.
 The pond margins to the west and north are well vegetated with reed mace dominating and the surrounding grassland supports populations of common spotted and northern marsh orchids.

-There are two hides on site, including a public hide 200m right from the gate which is open at all times and a member only hide for which keys can be purchased from NWT Head Quarters in Gosforth.
+There are two hides on site, including a public hide 200m right from the gate which is open at all times and a member only hide for which keys can be purchased for £10 from NWT Head Quarters in Gosforth.